"The U.S. Food and Drug Administration (FDA) continues its investigation of acute hepatitis illnesses linked to products labeled OxyElite Pro.

 A Ribavirin Pregnancy Registry has been established to monitor maternal and fetal outcomes of pregnancies of female patients and female partners of male patients exposed to ribavirin during treatment and for 6 months following cessation of treatment.
 Healthcare providers and patients are encouraged to report such cases by calling 1-800-593-2214.

-It is not known whether peginterferon or ribavirin or its components are excreted in human milk.
-The effect of orally ingested peginterferon or ribavirin from breast milk on the nursing infant has not been evaluated.
-Because of the potential for adverse reactions from the drugs in nursing infants, a decision must be made whether to discontinue nursing or discontinue PEGASYS and COPEGUS treatment.
+It is not known whether peginterferon or its components are excreted in human milk.
+The effect of orally ingested peginterferon from breast milk on the nursing infant has not been evaluated.
+Because of the potential for adverse reactions from the drugs in nursing infants, a decision must be made whether to discontinue nursing or discontinue PEGASYS.

-The safety and effectiveness of PEGASYS, alone or in combination with COPEGUS in patients below the age of 5 years have not been established.
+The safety and effectiveness of PEGASYS, in patients below the age of 5 years have not been established.

 PEGASYS contains benzyl alcohol.
 In neonates and infants, benzyl alcohol has been reported to be associated with an increased incidence of neurological and other complications which are sometimes fatal in neonates and infants [see CONTRAINDICATIONS].

 Younger patients have higher virologic response rates than older patients.
 Clinical studies of PEGASYS alone or in combination with COPEGUS did not include sufficient numbers of subjects aged 65 or over to determine whether they respond differently from younger subjects.
 Adverse reactions related to alpha interferons, such as CNS, cardiac, and systemic (e.g., flu-like) effects may be more severe in the elderly and caution should be exercised in the use of PEGASYS in this population.
-PEGASYS and COPEGUS are excreted by the kidney, and the risk of toxic reactions to this therapy may be greater in patients with impaired renal function.
+PEGASYS is excreted by the kidney, and the risk of toxic reactions to this therapy may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection and it may be useful to monitor renal function.
-PEGASYS and COPEGUS should be used with caution in patients with creatinine clearance less than or equal to 50 mL/min.
-The dose of COPEGUS should be reduced for patients with creatinine clearance less than or equal to 50 mL/min; and the dose of PEGASYS should be reduced for patients with creatinine clearance less than 30 mL/min [see DOSAGE AND ADMINISTRATION].
+PEGASYS should be used with caution in patients with creatinine clearance less than or equal to 50 mL/min.
+The dose of PEGASYS should be reduced for patients with creatinine clearance less than 30 mL/min [see DOSAGE AND ADMINISTRATION and Use In Specific Populations].

 Chronic hepatitis C (CHC) patients with cirrhosis may be at risk of hepatic decompensation and death when treated with alpha interferons, including PEGASYS.
 During treatment, patients' clinical status and hepatic function should be closely monitored, and PEGASYS treatment should be immediately discontinued if decompensation (Child-Pugh score greater than or equal to 6) is observed [see CONTRAINDICATIONS].
 Chronic hepatitis B subjects experienced transient acute exacerbations (flares) of hepatitis B (ALT elevation greater than 10-fold higher than the upper limit of normal) during PEGASYS treatment (12% and 18%) and post-treatment (7% and 12%) in HBeAg negative and HBeAg positive subjects, respectively.